boyvanduuren/brush/README.md

 Cleanup tool for Logstash using an elasticsearch backend

-Still in it's very early phases. `brush search` and `brush delete` are the only options that work, and require epoch time in milliseconds as arguments.
+Still in it's very early phases. `brush hours` and `brush days` work.